 (b)(9) has presented satisfactory proof both of admission to the practice of law and that she or he is a member in good standing in all jurisdictions where currently admitted;

-(b)(11) has complied with the oath and enrollment provisions of Rule 14-716 and paid the licensing fees required for active status.
+(b)(12) has complied with the oath and enrollment provisions of Rule 14-716 and paid the licensing fees required for active status.

 (c) Timing of application and admission.
 An application under this rule may be filed at any time but the Applicant must be able to demonstrate that she or he satisfies the requirements of this rule as of the date the application is filed.

-(c)(1) The processing time of the application and the character and fitness investigation require a minimum of four months to complete.
+(c)(1) The processing of the application and the character and fitness investigation require a minimum of four months to complete.

 (c)(2) Upon approval the Applicant must comply with the provisions of Rule 14-716 concerning licensing and enrollment fees.